utkarshg6/helpful/Git.md

 - Stash saves the uncommited working state as a temporary commit.
 - These changes can be recovered accordingly.

-### Simple Stash
+Simple Stash

-While on a branch which has uncommited changes.
+- While on a branch which has uncommited changes.
+- Stash only stashes the tracked files.

 ```zsh
 git stash
 ```

-Note: Stash only stashes the tracked files.

-### Stash untracked files also
+Stash untracked files also

+- Here `-u` is an alias of `--include-untracked`.

 ```zsh
 git stash -u
 ```

-Note: `-u` is same as `--include-untracked`.

-### Naming a Stash
+Naming a Stash

-You can save the stash with a stash message.
+- You can save the stash with a stash message.
+- It is similar to a commit message.

 ```zsh
 git stash save "{stash-message}"
 ```

-### List Temporary Stash Commits
+List Temporary Stash Commits

 ```zsh
 git stash list
 ```

-### Return the Stashed Changes
+Return the Stashed Changes

+- This command makes stashed changes appear again, ready to be further modified and commited.
+- After running this command tou can make new modifications if necessary and then commit.

 ```zsh
 git stash apply {stash-code}
 ```

-Then, the stashed changes will appear, ready to be further modified and commited.
-Make new modifications if necessary and then commit.

-### Remove Temporary Stash Commits
+Remove Temporary Stash Commits

 ```zsh
 git stash drop {stash-code}
 ```

-### Remove all Temporary Stash Commits
+Remove all Temporary Stash Commits

 ```zsh
 git stash clear
 ```

-Note: In case of single stash we don't need to provide stash-code.
+**Note: If you have a single stash then you don't need to provide stash-code.**

-### Pop a stash commit
+Pop a stash commit

-This command performs `apply` and `drop` in the same order.
+- This command performs `apply` and `drop` in the same order.

 ```zsh
 git stash pop
 ```

-### Show changes of a Stash
+Show changes of a Stash

-Perform `git stash list` to see all the stashes.
+- Perform `git stash list` to see all the stashes.
+- Curly brances are used in this command.

 ```zsh
 git stash show stash@{<num>}
 ```

-Note: Curly brances are used in this command.

-### Migrate the latest stash changes to the new branch
+Migrate the latest stash changes to the new branch

 ```zsh
 git stash branch {new-branch-name}